OmarShehata/I-Spy-A-Ghost/README.md

-# I-Spy-A-Ghost
+# I Spy A Ghost

-An experimental p2p multiplayer game made in HTML5/Phaser using WebRTC in 48 hours for Ludum Dare.
+An experimental p2p multiplayer game made in HTML5/Phaser using WebRTC in 48 hours for [Ludum Dare](http://ludumdare.com/compo/ludum-dare-33/?action=preview&uid=11521).
+Relies on [PeerJS](http://peerjs.com/) for the networking.

-TODO: Write instructions on how to run the game and how it works.
-Add screenshots and video(s).
+This is an asynchronous game.
+The human player is trying to survive and kill the ghost by shining a light.
+The ghost player is trying to kill the human by dropping something on him. **Neither player can fully see the other on their screen!** The game is meant to be played in the same room and peeking over shoulders is encouraged.

+# How to Run

+* Download this repository
+* Get an API key from [peerjs.com](http://peerjs.com/) and add it in src/Global.js
+* Run a local web server (the easiest way is with Python)

+If you just want to see it run without getting an API key, you can set `debugStart` in src/Global.js to be either 'pc' or 'mobile' to see how those look.
+(Multiplayer feature won't work then.)

+# Screenshots

+# Credits

+Programming & Design by Omar Shehata (author of this repo) Art by Tak (@Takorri)
+Music by a fantastic person on Newgrounds whose name/account I unfourtunately have lost.